hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 List<Map<String, Object>> rows = query.execute();
 ```

-This code will display the resulting SQL statement as:
+This code will display the native SQL statement as:

 ```sql
 SELECT d.balance